 About William Blake

 Born in 1757, William Blake was an artist in more than one meaning of the word.
 In addition to being a writer, for instance, he was also an engraver.
-His works are known for their lyrical quality, but they also have strong political undertones, such as America that was published in 1793.
+Blake’s poetry and works are known for their lyrical quality, but they also have strong political undertones, such as America that were published in 1793.
 He was an English artist who passed away in 1827.